Udemy, Coursera, and Udacity…want to give it a try to any of these online learning platforms?

-What sets Udacity apart is that their programs are developed in collaboration with tech companies and taught by industry-level experts.
+What sets Udacity apart is that its programs are developed in collaboration with tech companies and taught by industry-level experts.

 Who is Udacity best for?

-As Udacity offers the majority of its courses in tech fields, so if you’re a tech enthusiasts or want to pursue any tech course, Udacity can be a way to go.
+As Udacity offers the majority of its courses in tech fields, so if you’re a tech enthusiast or want to pursue any tech course, Udacity can be a way to go.

 In my opinion, Udacity is best suited for: